marta-kr/ai-bio-researcher/README.md

 ## Working with the LightRAG Submodule

 The modified LightRAG library is included as a submodule under `external/LightRAG`.
+This is a fork from official LighRAG repo: [LightRAG GitHub](https://github.com/HKUDS/LightRAG)